Questions and answers about veganism

 B12 synthesis is known to occur naturally in the human small intestine (in the ileum), which is the primary site of B12 absorption.
 As long as gut bacteria have cobalt and certain other nutrients, they produce vitamin B12.
 Dr Michael Klaper argues that vitamin B12 is present in the mouth as well and intestines.
 Furthermore, Dr Virginia Vetrano states that active Vitamin B12 coenzymes are found in bacteria in the mouth, around the teeth, in the nasopharynx, around the tonsils and in the tonsillar crypts, in the folds at the base of the tongue, and in the upper bronchial tree.
 Absorption of the natural B12 coenzymes can take place in the mouth, throat, oesophagus, bronchial tubes and even in the upper small intestines, as well as all along the intestinal tract.
 This does not involve the complex enzyme mechanism for absorption (Intrinsic Factor) in the small intestine as required by cyanocobalamin.
 The coenzymes are absorbed by diffusion from mucous membranes (11).

-13177386_10154200368977792_2588418816830464447_nIf sheep and cattle gets B12 supplements because of deficiency then humans can as well without the need to filter it through another body.
-Those who suffers from B12 deficiency is most likely not taking their B12 supplements and are having problems with absorption due to gastrointestinal issues because of various reasons that includes the diet itself.
+If sheep and cattle get B12 supplements because of deficiency, then humans can as well without the need to filter them through another body.
+Those who suffer from B12 deficiency are most likely not taking their B12 supplements and are having problems with absorption due to gastrointestinal issues for various reasons, including the diet itself.

 Here is a good video with Dr Michael Klaper about B12.